 The WVDEP 2002 303(d) list of water quality impaired streams does not list the intake source.
 The WVDEP has yet to analyze the data from Watershed Groups D and E for the 305(b) report; however, the watershed was included in the most recent sampling endeavor and will be sampled every 5th year from that date.
-The USEPA STORET system did not report a testing event.
-Water quality data from a USGS sampling station is unavailable.
+The USEPA STORET system did not report relevant data for the Green Valley Public Service District - Bulltail.
+No USGS sampling station exists for the intake source.
 The WVDEP website did not have total maximum daily load reports for the intake source.
 No fish consumption advisories are currently issued for the intake source.
 The SDWIS did not report relevant violations for MCL exceedances.